How to become a Master Countdown Solver

 But the letters rounds?
 You might get lucky!

-How to improve at Countdown in the Letters rounds
+How to become a master countdown solver in the Letters rounds

 Start thinking as soon as the first letter appears – do not wait for all nine to be in front of you.
 There are a few strategies you can use: